 I was taking some pickled ginger out of the jar last night, and the pickling liquid, a mixture of rice vinegar, sugar, and a little salt, struck my curiosity.
 Obviously, I can’t leave well enough alone, so I tasted a small spoonful of the liquid.
 I knew immediately this was a perfect pairing with a nice bottle of Japanese gin that I happen to have.

 Within minutes I had this new Japanese Style, Dirty Martini, in my hands.
 Ice cold gin with the spicy, vinegary ginger syrup and a hint of orange bitters.
 The rice vinegar sets this (not so) simple syrup apart from other ginger syrups.
 It adds a certain ‘pow’ and ‘kick’ to a cocktail that a regular ginger simple syrup simply doesn’t have.
+I substituted dry sake for vermouth to ensure all of the ingredients were Japanese.
 This is my new favorite type of dirty martini, what I’m calling the Amazu Shoga Martini, a dirty martini, Japanese style.

 Never Shake Gin Cocktails

 Gin has an interesting similarity with red wine and aeration.
 I’ll use this as an example of why never to shake gin.
 We are all familiar with the practice of letting red wine ‘breathe’.
 Decanting red wine, swirling the wine in the glass, and exposing it to oxygen for a short time will soften the flavors.
 This allows some of the more volatile aromas to escape and release the more pleasant fruit and oak aromas in the wine.
 However, if allowed to breathe for too long the finer subtle qualities of the wine will not only disappear but eventually, the wine turns to vinegar.

 Gin is very similar to red wine in this matter.
 Shaking gin accelerates the breathing process exponentially.